People often put privacy concerns to the back of their mind if the perceived benefits are compelling enough.

 Welcome to the future

 There’s one particular scene in the film Minority Report that got us talking here at the Licel office recently.
-Tom Cruise walks into a Gap store and is greeted with a personalized message from an avatar asking him how his assorted tank tops worked out for him.
+Tom Cruise walks into a Gap store and is greeted with a personalized message from an avatar asking him how a recent purchase worked out for him.

 In the film, it’s an individual’s eyes that are scanned before personalized ads are played to them.
 We might not be quite there yet with the eye scanning technology, but generally speaking companies can do exactly the same thing today.

 If a retail company has an app, then they can place beacons around the store that lock onto the bluetooth LE on your phone.
 After all, the app has already collected the MAC address of your bluetooth module and sent it to a server.
-As soon as you’re in the store, the company can use your location, likes, and past purchase history to send you targeted ads.
+Then, once you’re in the store, the company can use your location, likes, and past purchase history to send you targeted ads.

 Imagine there’s a shirt you really like the look of, but you think it’s too expensive and you can’t justify paying for it.
-Disappointed, you walk toward the exit.
+A little disappointed, you walk toward the exit.
 But then, just as you’re about to leave the store, your phone vibrates in your hand.
-It’s an ad with an offer for 25% off the original price of the shirt.
+It’s a personalized ad with an offer for 25% off the original price of the shirt.

 For a millisecond, you might be slightly perturbed at the realization that the brand knows more about you than you know yourself.
 But then you’d probably think about the cold facts of taking the shirt home today.